 Donna Checkett, MPA, MSW is vice president of business development for Aetna’s Medicaid division.
 Previously, she served as Aetna's vice president for state government relations as well as the chief executive officer of Missouri Care, a managed Medicaid health plan owned by University of Missouri–Columbia Health Care, one of the largest safety net hospital systems in the state.
 For eight years, Ms. Checkett served as the director of the Missouri Division of Medical Services (Medicaid), during which time she was the chair of the National Association of State Medicaid Directors and a member of the National Governors Association Medicaid Improvements Working Group.
 She served as chair of the advisory board for the Center for Health Care Strategies, a non-profit health policy resource center dedicated to improving health care quality for low-income children and adults.
 Ms. Checkett also served as chair of the National Advisory Committee for Covering Kids, a Robert Wood Johnson Foundation program fostering outreach and eligibility simplification efforts for Medicaid and CHIP beneficiaries.
 She received a master of public administration from the University of Missouri–Columbia and a master of social work from the University of Texas at Austin.

-Andrea Cohen, JD is the director of health services in the New York City Office of the Mayor, where she coordinates and develops strategies to improve public health and health care services for New Yorkers.
-She serves on the board of the Primary Care Development Corporation and represents the deputy mayor for health and human services on the board of the Health and Hospitals Corporation, the largest public hospital system in the country.
+Andrea Cohen, JD is senior vice president for program at the United Hospital Fund where she shapes and directs the fund’s program activities and leads work on Medicaid and other health insurance, quality improvement, innovation strategies, aging in place, and family caregiving.
+She also oversees the fund’s grantmaking and conference programs.
+Prreviously she was director of health services in the New York City Office of the Mayor, where she coordinated and developed strategies to improve public health and health care services for New Yorkers.
 From 2005 to 2009, Ms. Cohen was counsel with Manatt, Phelps & Phillips, LLP, where she advised clients on issues relating to Medicare, Medicaid, and other public health insurance programs.
 Prior professional positions include senior policy counsel at the Medicare Rights Center, health and oversight counsel for the U.S. Senate Committee on Finance, and attorney with the U.S. Department of Justice.
 She received her law degree from Columbia University School of Law.

 Burton L. Edelstein, DDS, MPH is a board-certified pediatric dentist and professor of dentistry and health policy and management at Columbia University.
 He is founding president of the Children’s Dental Health Project, a national non-profit Washington, DC-based policy organization that promotes equity in children’s oral health.
 Dr. Edelstein practiced pediatric dentistry in Connecticut and taught at the Harvard School of Dental Medicine for 21 years prior to serving as a 1996–1997 Robert Wood Johnson Foundation health policy fellow in the office of U.S. Senate leader Tom Daschle, with primary responsibility for the State Children’s Health Insurance Program.
 Dr. Edelstein worked with the U.S. Department of Health and Human Services on its oral health initiatives from 1998 to 2001, chaired the U.S. Surgeon General’s Workshop on Children and Oral Health, and authored the child section of Oral Health in America: A Report of the Surgeon General.
 His research focuses on children’s oral health promotion and access to dental care, with a particular emphasis on Medicaid and CHIP populations.
 He received his degree in dentistry from the State University of New York at Buffalo School of Dentistry, his master of public health from Harvard University School of Public Health, and completed his clinical training at Boston Children’s Hospital.